Miguel Ángel Santoro

 Miguel Ángel Santoro (born 27 February 1942) is a retired Argentine football goalkeeper.
 He played most of his career for Club Atlético Independiente and represented the Argentina national football team at the 1974 World Cup.

 Playing career

 Santoro was born in Sarandí, Argentina.
 He made 343 appearances for Independiente between 1962 and 1974, making him the goalkeeper with the highest number of appearances for the club.
 During his time with Independiente he won 10 titles, 4 league, 4 Copa Libertadores, the Copa Intercontinental and the Copa Interamericana.

-After representing Argentina at the 1974 World Cup Santoro was sold to Spanish side Hércules CF where he played until his retirement in 1977.
+After representing Argentina at the 1974 World Cup Santoro was sold to Spanish side Hércules where he played until his retirement in 1977.

 Managerial career

 Santoro has had three short spells as manager of Independiente, his record as manager of the first team is Played 36, Won 12, Drawn 14, Lost 10.